Home Compare G1A.DE vs NOC

 Valuation

-Both look solid on valuation, though Northrop Grumman Corporation still holds the stronger peer position.
+Both rank well on valuation, but Northrop Grumman Corporation still holds a clear edge.

 Valuation — Dominant Gap